 If you're looking for an online course in something specific pertaining to work at home, you can check my “Courses to Take” page.
-This is a list of extremely highly-rated eCourses that will help you work from home in different industries.
+This is a list of highly-rated eCourses that will help you work from home in different industries.

-Learn About Scams
+7 – Learn About Work at Home Scams

-That's the oldest scam in the book, and of all the “is this is a scam” emails I get, this is most often what people are asking me about — so it’s everywhere!
+That's the oldest scam in the book, and of all the “is this is a scam” emails I get, this is most often what people are asking me about.
+It's everywhere.